Physics-Conditioned Synthesis of Internal Ice-Layer Thickness for Incomplete Layer Traces: Results

 \section{Results}

-Table~\ref{table:completion} compares the graph transformer with and without MAR-derived physical conditioning and calculate the mean absolute error at locations where ground-truth boundary annotations are available, highlighting the effect of incorporating physical features beyond latitude and longitude for better internal ice-layer completion accuracy.
+Table~\ref{table:completion} compares the graph transformer with and without MAR-derived physical conditioning and calculate the mean absolute error at locations where ground-truth boundary annotations are available.
+The non-physical variant uses only latitude and longitude as node features, whereas the physical-conditioned variant additionally incorporates MAR-derived physical features.
+This result highlights the effect of incorporating physical features beyond latitude and longitude for better internal ice-layer completion accuracy.
 Figure~\ref{fig:qualitative} demonstrates that our method can reliably recover internal layer boundaries from radar echograms even when annotations are severely incomplete.
 As shown in Figure~\ref{fig:qualitative}(\textbf{a}), when layer traces are only partially available, the predicted boundaries smoothly bridge missing segments while remaining well-aligned with the visible portions of the reference traces in the overlay.
 Importantly, the completed curves preserve realistic layer ordering and spacing and avoid introducing spurious oscillations, indicating that the model is not performing naïve interpolation but instead leveraging spatial graph connectivity and context from neighboring layers to maintain coherent stratigraphy.
 In Figure~\ref{fig:qualitative}(\textbf{b}), for the case where entire internal layers are absent from the input, despite having no direct trace evidence for those layers, our model reconstructs a consistent set of boundaries that follow the global geometry of the layer stack and exhibit smooth, physically plausible variations across depth.
 Taken together, these qualitative examples highlight the effectiveness and robustness of our approach for handling both partial discontinuities and fully missing internal layers, supporting its use as a practical tool for completing sparse layer-boundary annotations.

 We further assess whether the synthetic layer traces produced by our method improve downstream learning.
 To this end, we compare a spatio-temporal GNN~\cite{Liu2024_MultiBranch} pretrained on the synthetic traces and then fine-tuned on radargrams with fully traced internal layers against the same model trained from scratch on the fully traced data.
 Pretraining leads to faster and more stable optimization during fine-tuning and yields better downstream performance.
 In particular, the pretrained model achieves an RMSE of 2.9910 pixels for deep-layer thickness prediction, compared with 3.2297 pixels for training from scratch, corresponding to a 7.4\% improvement.